fathurion/VB.NET-String-Obfuscator/README.md

 Convert your secret string into an obfuscated code, using base64 and aes encryption with different password every char. its a bad obfuscation and need more improvement, lol. this obfuscation can easily be cracked by call the string using dnSpy, using external protectors is high recommended.

-For Example, input text : password then the obfuscated code look like this
+For Example, input text : "password"
+Then the obfuscated code look like this

 'Call anKyupGs For Obfuscated Text